 - BSB 3320 Survey of Management

 - BSB 3350 Survey of Marketing

 - BSB 4300 Quantitative Business Analysis

 - BSB 4310 Management Information Systems

-- BSB 4340 Managerial Accounting

-- BSB 4360 Business Policy & Strategy
+- BSB 4340 Managerial Accounting - BSB 4360 Business Policy & Strategy

-Full-time business faculty on the Montgomery campus will the Examination and will assign either a "Pass" or "Fail" grade.
+Full-time business faculty on the Montgomery campus will evaluate the Examination and will assign either a "Pass" or "Fail" grade.
 A Pass grade is the equivalent of a numerical grade of 70 or higher on each of the six questions.
 A Pass grade will result in a student being certified to the BSB Academic Director as having successfully completed the Comprehensive Examination.
-A Fail grade is the equivalent to a numerical grade of 69 or below in any given section.
-A grade of Fail requires a retake of the Examination.
 The Pass or Fail grade designation is not used in determining grade point averages.